1848 United States presidential election in New York

 The 1848 United States presidential election in New York took place on November 7, 1848, as part of the 1848 United States presidential election.
 Voters chose 36 representatives, or electors to the Electoral College, who voted for President and Vice President.

 New York voted for the Whig candidate, Zachary Taylor, over Free Soil candidate Martin Van Buren and Democratic candidate Lewis Cass.
 Taylor won New York by a margin of 21.51% over Van Buren.
 As of 2024, Van Buren's performance remains the best ever by a third-party candidate in New York presidential election history.
 With 27% of the popular vote, New York was Van Buren's fourth strongest state after Vermont, Massachusetts and Wisconsin.

+This was the first of only five elections to date in which New York City has not backed the Democratic candidate.
+(Note: The other four elections in which New York City has voted against the Democratic candidate are 1896, 1908, 1920, and 1924.)
+New York County has only voted against the Democratic candidate three more times since, in 1896, 1920, and 1924.